2019–2020 Guinean protests: Protests

-Between 14 and 15 October, a wave of protests struck Conakry after president Alpha Conde changed the constitution.
+Between 14 and 15 October, a wave of protests struck Conakry after president Alpha Condé changed the constitution.
 Five were killed in various protests.
 The protests spread like wildfire to nearly a dozen cities by 16 October.
 Mass political unrest spiralled out of control when abuses against the Folani tribe took place.
 Thousands of protesters threw stones at police and three were killed between 18 and 19 October.
-The unrest spread to Nzerekore, the country's third-largest city.
+The unrest spread to Nzérékoré, the country's third-largest city.
 Police fired live ammunition to disperse protesters.
 Anti-government chants demanded an end to the government.

 Tanks and soldiers stormed cities as nationwide strikes erupted.
-Between 20 and 28 October, various acts of civil disobedience took place and hundreds sang and chanted slogans against president Alpha Conde.
+Between 20 and 28 October, various acts of civil disobedience took place and hundreds sang and chanted slogans against president Alpha Condé.
 Violence by police against tribes went on for four days.
 Anti-military protests and pro-democracy protests rose after the street protests erupted.
 Between 14 and 17 November, a wave of protests struck major cities nationwide.
 At least 100 were killed in the unrest after mid-October.
 Thousands rallied 19–24 November, demanding an end to corruption, shortages and poverty.
 Riots intimidated international donors and the media drew attention to the protests.

-Acts of violence rampaged through cities and poor suburbs in towns across Guinea as anti-government rallies spiraled out of control.
+Acts of violence rampaged through cities and poor suburbs in towns across Guinea as anti-government rallies spiralled out of control.
 Tens of thousands of opposition supporters and workers took to the streets, demanding better wages and pay-checks to resume.
 Economic turmoil and political crisis were among of the causes of the civil unrest.
 A conflict between protesters and the police occurred when blockades were broken down by the army, and security forces opened fire on protesters, killing at least seven in December alone.